To delight in God’s love through inspired learning.

 - we seek to model the life of Christ

 - because through Christ, God has shown us how he wants us to live

-- we uphold the standards of good and right acclaimed in the Bible
+- we uphold the Biblical standards of truth, goodness and beauty

 - because we believe that the Bible is God’s Word